Skip to content

 Handling actions

-HTML elements can trigger server requests and redirects in response to an action.
+HTML elements can trigger server requests or redirects in response to an action.

-More than one element can handle the same action and can trigger different requests.
+Multiple elements can handle the same action and trigger different requests.

-• "/file.html" will resolve to "https://www.example.com/file.html" (a trailing slash is always present for paths not ending with a file extension, and is never present for ones that are)
+A trailing slash is always present for paths that do not end with a file extension and never present for those that do.

-Forms and form fields values are automatically serialized and sent to the server.
+Form and form-field values are automatically serialized and sent to the server.

-What's more is that ANY element that sends a request can also be made serializable by giving it the "name" and the "value" attributes.
+Any element that sends a request can also be made serializable by giving it the "name" and "value" attributes.

-A request is only allowed if an element is considered valid (i.e. it either does not have a checkValidity method or it returns true).
+A request is allowed only if an element is considered valid — that is, if it either lacks a checkValidity method or if the method returns true.

-KEML makes the server aware of the AJAX nature of its requests by automatically including a special "X-Requested-With" header in each request.
+KEML informs the server of the AJAX nature of its requests by automatically including a special "X-Requested-With" header in each request.

-KEML makes the server aware of the browsers timezone for the server-side date formatting by setting a "tzo" cookie to the value produced by the getTimezoneOffset function.
+KEML informs the server of the browser’s timezone — used for server-side date formatting — by setting a "tzo" cookie to the value returned by the getTimezoneOffset function.

 Attributes

-3. redirect if specified on an element with an on attribute makes it issue redirects instead of requests; redirect URIs are resolved exactly the same way as the request URIs; can have one of four possible values:
+3. redirect, when specified on an element with an on attribute, makes it issue redirects instead of requests.
+Redirect URIs are resolved in the same way as request URIs.
+The redirect attribute can have one of four possible values:

-4. href, action, src, get, post, put or delete are used to specify an endpoint to call (the default endpoint is "")
+4. href, action, src, get, post, put, or delete specify the endpoint to call (the default endpoint is an empty string).

-5. method, get, post, put or delete are used to specify the HTTP method to use in the request (the default method is "GET")
+5. method, get, post, put, or delete specify the HTTP method to use in the request (the default method is "GET").

 6. name and value can be used on any element, not just on form fields